demiculus/demiculus.github.io/breaking.md

 26 Jan 2019 - I am not failing/trying enough because my shoulder hurts.
 I need to find a way to prevent it.

+11 Feb 2019 - While On your back I'm taking too much time, I need to improve my speed, and also bring my legs closer towards my head.
+(Thanks Halil)

+11 Feb 2019 - I think ive finally figure out consistantly how not to hit my shoulder, but my knowledge is not technical more of a feeling.
+I try to tense my left arm/shoulder, keep my left arm close to my shoulder while going down.
+Also i try to land on the accumilated fat/muscle which is between my arm and shoulder.
+Which means im landing lower in my back rather than at the top where i hit my shoulder

 ### Flare

 19 Jan 2019 - First time did 50 flares in 1 day